tcunit/TcUnit/docs/programming-example.md

 - Timestamp (8 bytes) – mandatory
 - Optional parameters – optional

-This is only a description of the data on a high level, for all the details on what’s exactly included on a bit-level all information can be found in ETG1020.
+This is only a description of the data on a high level, for all the details on what's exactly included on a bit-level all information can be found in ETG1020.
 The number of optional parameters can be varying (zero parameters as well) depending on the diagnosis message itself.

 ## Data to be parsed